jonathan-milan-pollock/demos/tools/markdown/dev.md

 - use undefined or unknown instead of null
 - use underscores as number separators
 - use ids to match label for, classes for css, and data-testid for cypress
-- use ems instead of px for measurement
 - use a for links to other pages and button for actions
 - don't put href on anchor tags causes the page to reload
 - names of variables and functions for Observables should end with $